SHANSHANZHANG-420/Week-1-Homework-/README.md

 In 2020, many losses occured in the DeFi space from flash loan attacks.
 Lenders on DeFi protocol Compound (company) has fallen victim to flash loans exploit, and the tune of over **$100 million**.

 Flash Loan is borrowing cryptocurrency to borrower without collateral, and the loan needs to be paid back in seconds.
 The borrower can call (create) smart contracts in that same transaction.
 If they can make more money through their loan, then they can return the money and pocket the profits in few seconds.
 However, flash loan attack is the attacker borrowing the cryptocurrency from the loan provider and pushing up the price of the stable coin temporarily to double its value, at the end they pay back the loan with it.
 Therefore, flash loan attack usually is the attacker stole money from a flash loan provider.

-However, this is the story of Compound flash loan attack.
+The story of Compound flash loan attack is another suitation. the attacker borrows 46 million DAI flash loan from Compound and switch it to cDAI.
+At that time, 46 million DAI is equal 2.4 billion cDAI.
+However, because of Oracle price fill mistake, attacker converted 2.4 billion cDAI  yielded 46.2 million DAI.
+Moreover, the attacker payed back 46 million DAI flash loan and left with 170.9 million cDAI which worth 3.5 million dollars profits.
+In here we can see Compound did not actually lose money from this flash loan trade.
+But, that flash loan trade leads to price of cDAI price increase, and some of the collateal become their assets .....

+For this kind of problems, Compound should not relying on centralized price oracles, they should compare the price with decentralized platform likes Chainlink.